EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-create-key-pairs.md

 ## Goal
-Create a keypair consisting of a public and a private key for signing transactions in the EOSIO blockchain.
+Create a keypair consisting of a public and a private key for signing transactions in the EOSIO-Taurus blockchain.

 ## Before you begin
 Before you follow the steps to create a new key pair, make sure the following items are fulfilled: